harendra-kumar/concise-haskell/haskell-overview.rst

   id :: a -> a
   id x = x

+The `a` in the signature of this function is a `type variable`. `a` can assume any concrete type.

-`Function instances`: When we apply the identity function to a value of a concrete type, then we `instantiate` the type variable `a` to that concrete
+`Function instances`: When we apply the `id` function to a value of a concrete type, then we `instantiate` the type variable `a` to that concrete
 type: